William Kelly Harrison Jr.: Later service

 Upon his return stateside, Harrison was welcomed as a hero, who brought peace in Korea.
 He attended many parades and banquets, where he featured as speaker and was given honorary degrees from Wheaton College in Illinois and Houghton College in New York.
 Harrison was also featured as speaker at the Easter sunrise service at the famous Rose Bowl stadium in Pasadena, California.

 He then arrived at the Panama Canal Zone on June 16, 1954, and assumed duties as the commander-in-chief of the United States Caribbean Command with headquarters in Quarry Heights.
 His main task was the defense of the Panama Canal and its coast, which was divided into Atlantic and Pacific Sectors.
 Harrison arrived in a country with an unstable political situation, because a few months after his arrival, the President of Panama, José Antonio Remón Cantera was assassinated and his successor, José Ramón Guizado, was arrested for conspiracy and murder.

 Harrison participated in many ceremonies including the Inauguration of President Ernesto de la Guardia in October 1956 (as a member of the United States delegation).
 He also hosted President Dwight D. Eisenhower and then-Vice President Richard Nixon in 1955.

 He instituted military training exercises, both amphibious and paratroop, in the Canal Zone and forces came from the United States.
 Harrison intended to demonstrate to Panama's neighbors the capabilities of the United States Army.
 Harrison was succeeded by Lieutenant General Robert M. Montague at the end of January 1957 and returned to the United States, awaiting retirement.
 For his service in that capacity, Harrison was decorated by Brazil, Panama, Chile and Peru.

 Retirement

 Harrison retired from the Army on February 28, 1957, after almost 40 years of service and settled in Chicago, where he served as executive director of the Evangelical Child Welfare Agency until 1960.
-General Harrison served as president of the Officers' Christian Fellowship from 1954 to 1972 and as president emeritus from 1972 until his death.
+Harrison served as president of the Officers' Christian Fellowship from 1954 to 1972 and as president emeritus from 1972 until his death.
 He was also a member of the Lownes Free Church and the Alumni Association of the United States Military Academy and as a trustee of The Stony Brook School in Stony Brook, New York.

 Harrison died on May 25, 1987, in Bryn Mawr Terrace, a nursing home in Bryn Mawr, Pennsylvania, aged 91.
 He was buried with full military honors at Arlington National Cemetery, Virginia.